ADMINISTRATION:

 now a veteran actress of the British stage and television.
 She

 attended the Hollies Grammar School in West Didsbury.
+As a striking

-first television series, Jack Rosenthal's "The Lovers",
+series, Jack Rosenthal's "The Lovers", by Granada Television

-by Granada Television after being spotted in the National Youth
+after being spotted in the National Youth Theatre as a student.

-Theatre as a student.
-The Lovers co-starring the late
+The Lovers co-starring the late Richard Beckinsale, ran

-Richard Beckinsale, ran from 1970-1971 and established her as
+from 1970-1971 and established her as natural comedy talent -

-natural comedy talent - the role could have been written for
+the role could have been written for her.

-the strength of this winning performance she went on to star
+On the strength of this winning performance she went on to star

 in another series, "Man About the House" alongside Richard